mobizt/Firebase-ESP8266/README.md

 Support integer, float, String and raw JSON String data types.

 Auto resume streaming when timeout and can be switch between get/set/push/update call and stream event monitoring inside the Loop() easily.

 When doing get/set/push/update call, the stream will stop and can be resume.

 No root certificate or fingerprint required.

+Able to pause/unpause the WiFi/http client from Firebase calls and use it in your custom http connection.
+This helps you to save
+RAM used in new created http client.

 **Supported functions**